 In front of the Crown Casino

-I was lucky that hubby had the most wonderful apartment in the city right on the southern banks of the the Yarra river in Southbank, across the road from the Casino and near Melbourne´s highest building, the Eureka Tower.
+I was lucky that hubby's company rented him the most wonderful apartment in the city right on the southern banks of the the Yarra river in Southbank, across the road from the Casino and near Melbourne´s highest building, the Eureka Tower - Freshwater Place.

 The view from the apartment was amazing, and I loved sitting in the lounge at night in semi darkness while the city lights shone outside.
 What a wonderful sight!